 1. VA Loan Funding Fee Exemption

 Any qualifying veteran who receives or is eligible to receive VA compensation for service-connected medical conditions, disabilities, or related issues (as determined by the VA) is exempt from paying the otherwise-mandatory VA loan funding fee.
 Typically this can translate to thousands in savings.
+See below for more information on funding fee exemption.

 2. State Property Tax Exemptions